-Baby Safety Month: How to Keep Your Baby Safe on the Road
+Baby Safety Month: How to Keep Your Child Safe on the Road

 It’s one thing to buy a car seat, but a whole other ballgame to make sure it’s correctly fitted.
-In fact, studies show that 75% of car seats are installed incorrectly.
+According to the NHTSA, 46 percent of child car seats are installed incorrectly.
 If you’ve already installed yours, check it again.
 Either way, learn how to install your car seat properly, and check it multiple times before entrusting your child’s life to it.

 If your car has automatic door locks, use them.
 Push-down/pull-up window switches will minimize accidental window closures, which can happen to the best of us and unintentionally hurt our kids.
 Auto-pinch/auto-reverse windows are designed to sense if an object (like an arm) is in the way of its closing, and will reverse direction if necessary.
 Interior trunk release allows people to free themselves from the trunk if accidentally locked inside.
 Check which features come with your vehicle, and use them whenever you can.